NoxFly/canvas/README.md

 ## About
-In some versions will be availible bezier and quadratic curves, but you will also can create canvas on projects that include files as modules.

 Some variables of the framework are public, but some others are private.
-Please, do not use variables and functions that aren't provide for you, or you will incur some issues.
+Please, do not use variables and functions that aren't provided for you, or you will incur some issues.

+The `setup` and `draw` structure, but also the `color managment` and the `pixel managment` (last feature) ideas come from [p5.js](https://p5js.org).

+Most of shortcut functions for native canvas functions have their JSDOC that come from [MDN](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D).

+I've start this little framework just to simplify myself in a little project.

+As things progress, The little code grew up, and it's why I've finally though about make it public on Github.

+**There's not any desire of copying the code of someone else, just to regroup things that can help me in my codes, to do it faster, and train me in the same way.**

+**If you're interested, you can contribute doing pull requests, and starring this repo.**

 ### Examples